Dan-org/interactivity/README.md

   ...
   Would you like to create one now? (yes/no):

 It will ask you to create a user, go ahead and create one for yourself.
 That user will only be local to *your* machine so don't expect it to be anywhere else.
 If this fails, or you want to create a user later see "Creating An Admin User Via The Command Line", below.

-Also, there is by default a user with email "admin@designforamerica.com" and password "pass".
+Note that by default, the initial_data.json will be loaded with a user with username "admin" and password "pass".

 Step 5: